ysdn2018/the-next-website/src/content/graduates/soojin-kim.md

 verb: 'Exploring '
 noun: Material
 intro: >-
-  Soojin is a designer fascinated by how people experience the physical and digital world.
-Working in the intersection of art and design, print and web, she explores ways to recontexualize mundane moments into memorable experiences while experimenting with different materials and processes.
+  Soojin is a designer fascinated by internet visual culture and how people experience the physical and digital world.
+Working in the intersection of art and design, she explores ways of recontexualizing mundane moments into memorable experiences while experimenting with different materials and processes.
-hobbies: 'buying culottes, spontaenous photoshoots '
+hobbies: 'Buying culottes, spontaenous photoshoots and playing doubles tennis'
+music: 'Brockhampton, Lorde and DEAN'
+tools: 'These days, I''ve really befriended the heatpress '
-typeface: 'Founders Grotesk, Space Mono, Canela Light'
+typeface: 'Bluunext, Space Mono, Canela Light'
 instagram: 'https://www.instagram.com/_soojinna/'
 email: soojinnakim@gmail.com
 website: soojinna.com